-KEY INDICATORS DASHBOARD (POST-GRANT STATUS)

-7 1 nsula Corridor Joint Powers Board (JPB)

-- la Corridor Electrification Project (PCEP)

-Date: May 31, 2 1, 2024

-Project Deta ail

-Oversight F requ ency : Monthly

-Sta tus Prior

-Element 0 Status Issue or Concern

-G Y R (G/Y/R)

-PMP • • The PMP, when combined with the Rail Activation Plan (RAP) and Close-out Plan, adequately addresses the requirements for testing and commissioning, and close-out of the PCEP.

-MCC • • The JPB is retaining staff and using additional resources address specific requirements leading to project completion.

-Cost • The JPB reports that the forecasted remaining contingen is \$35.4 million out of the \$90 million in the scrubbed budget.

-Schedule BBII achieved substantial completion on May 3, 2024, and is now working toward a Final Acceptance date of September 8, 2024, for the BBII contract.
-The JPB plans a soft opening of electrified revenue service with a single train for invited guests on Saturday, August 10, 2024, followed by six (6) EMUs in regular service beginning on Sunday, August 11, and adding two (2) additional EMUs to the in-service fleet on August 17, 24, 31, and September 7, 2024.
+KEY ' INI DICATOR S DASHBOARD (POST-GRANT STATUS) Project Spo nsor: Peninsula a Corridor Joint Powers Board (JPB) Project Nar ne: Peninsula a Corridor Electrification Project (PCEP) Date: May 31, 2 2024 Project Detail Oversight F Frequ ency : Monthly Sta Prior Element igodol \bigcirc Status Issue or Concern G Y R (G/Y/R) РМР • The PMP, when combined with the Rail Activation Plan (RAP) and Close-out Plan, adequately addresses the requirements for testing and commissioning and close-out of the PCEP.
+MCC • • The JPB is retaining staff and using additional resources to address specific requirements leading to project completion.
+Cost • • The JPB reports that the forecasted remaining contingency is \$35.4 million out of the \$90 million in the scrubbed budget.
+Schedule • BBII achieved substantial completion on May 3, 2024, and is now working toward a Final Acceptance date of September 8, 2024, for the BBII contract.
+The JPB plans a soft opening of electrified revenue service with a single VIP train on Saturday, August 10, 2024, followed by two (2) EMUs in regular service beginning on Sunday, August 11, and adding two additional EMUs to the in-service fleet on August 17, 24, 31.
 The new fall schedule goes into effect starting on September 21, 2024.
 Based on recent progress, the project should be completed prior to its Required Completion Date of December 31, 2024.

-KEY Y INDICATOR S DASHBOARD (POST-GRANT STATUS) Quality • • BBII successfully completed the eight-train power contingency test on June 8-9, 2024.
-The JPB reports that all Category A and B punch list items have been completed and the number of open Category C items has been reduced significantly.
+KEY IN DICATOR S DASHBOARD (POST-GRANT STATUS) Quality • BBII successfully completed the eight-train power contingency test on June 8-9, 2024.
+The JPB reports that all category A and B punch list items have been completed and the number of open Category C items has been reduced significantly.
 Several Design Variance Requests (DVR) and Non-Compliance Reports remain open.
-Safety • One (1) recordable incident occurred in April 2024.
+Safety • There has been one (1) recordable incident in 2024; it occurred in April.
 BBII's Recordable Incident Rate (RIR) for 2024 is 0.60 and remains below the national average.
-Risk The number and severity of risks continues to decline.
-Key Indicat Key Indicators Legend Green Satisfactory: No Corrective Action necessary.
-Yellow Caution: Risk/Issues exist.
+Risk • The number and severity of risks continues to decline.
+Key Indicat ors Legend Green Satisfactory y: No Corre ective Action necessary.
+Yellow Caution: R isk/Issues e xist.
 Corrective Action may be necessary.
-Red Elevated project.
-Elevated for immediate Corrective Action: Significant risk to the health of the
+Red Elevated for project. or immediate e Corrective Action: Significant risk to the health of the